 Despite the strength of our patent position, a number of U.S. and foreign patents and patent applications of third parties relate to our current products, to products we are developing, or to technology we are now using in the development or production of our products.
 We may need to acquire licenses to those patents, contest the scope or validity of those patents, or design around patented processes or applications as necessary.
 If companies holding patents or patent applications that we need to license are competitors, we believe the strength of our patent portfolio will significantly improve our ability to enter into license or cross-license arrangements with these companies.
 We have already successfully negotiated cross-licenses with several competitors.
 We may be required to obtain licenses to some patents and patent applications held by companies or other institutions, such as national laboratories or universities, not directly competing with us.
 Those organizations may not be interested in cross-licensing or, if willing to grant licenses, may charge unreasonable royalties.
 We have successfully obtained licenses related to HTS wire from a number of such organizations with royalties we consider reasonable.
-Based on historical experience, we expect that we will be able to obtain other necessary licenses on commercially reasonable terms.
-However, we cannot provide any assurance that we will be able to obtain all necessary licenses from competitors on commercially reasonable terms, or at all.
+Based on historical experience, we expect that we will be able to obtain other necessary licenses from competitors on commercially reasonable terms, or at all.